Diane Plesset: A Lifelong Interest in Architecture

 Architectural Dream Becomes Reality — 1998 to Present:

 A lifelong interest in architecture has brought me to this moment.
 I’m ready and excited to help you achieve your dreams.
-I want to hear your story, how you want to update your home.
+I want to hear your story, about how you want to update your home.
+I understand your fears about money, your feelings of overwhelm.
+I’ll help you achieve your dreams.
 Let’s chat!

 Other Creative Interests